seedsop/strengths-assessment/README.md

 - **Balanced Assessment**: Each theme is equally represented to reduce bias
 - **Five Distinct Sections**: Covering work approach, relationships, decision-making, leadership, and personal growth
 - **Improved Scoring Algorithm**: With normalization to reduce bias toward certain strengths
-- **Bilingual Support**: Available in English and with Bisaya translations
 - **User-Friendly Interface**: Clean, modern design with progress tracking
-- **Detailed Results**: Showing top 5 strengths with descriptions and domains in both languages
+- **Detailed Results**: Showing top 5 strengths with descriptions and domains

-## Language Options

-### English Version
-- Complete assessment in English only
-- Results displayed in English
-- Ideal for English speakers

-### English with Bisaya Translation
-- Questions displayed in Bisaya with English translation below
-- Results displayed in Bisaya with English translation available
-- Ideal for Bisaya speakers or those more comfortable with Bisaya

 ## Quick Start

 ### Deploy to GitHub Pages (Recommended)

 1. Create a GitHub account at [github.com](https://github.com)
-2. Create a new repository named `bilingual-strengths-assessment`
+2. Create a new repository named `strengths-assessment`
 3. Upload these 4 files to your repository:
    - `index.html`
    - `styles.css`